JoshuaCarroll1/Shootout-Time/README.md

 ### Typography

-- [Montserrat](https://fonts.google.com/specimen/Righteous?query=righte) was used for the primary headers and titles.
+- [Righteous](https://fonts.google.com/specimen/Righteous?query=righte) was used for the primary headers and titles.

+- [Bebas Neue](https://fonts.google.com/specimen/Bebas+Neue) was used for the buttons.

+- [Shadows into Light](https://fonts.google.com/specimen/Shadows+Into+Light) was used for the main heading.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.